21 November 2017

 With Tyner, once he was fully cooked, getting into some kind of fight, was just about guaranteed.
 Weird shit was always bound to happen.
 Like this, for example.
 My buddy Tyner was thrown out of Madison Square Garden.
 We were there to see the Grateful Dead.
 Steve was tossed out before the show even started.
 We got inside, and then from being careless, and also being pretty wasted, Steve lost his ticket stub.
 Which he didn’t care about because he didn’t like the location of his seat anyway.
 That was too bad.
 While in the process of obtaining another seat, he had a run-in with security guards, which got him an early exit.
 I stayed, and watched from afar.
 His own fault!
 Watched the cops drag him away.
 Good concert!
 Saw Steve the next day.
 He remembered hardly anything.
 Like myself, amazing getting home safely.

 Looking back, I wish all Steve and I did as far as getting a buzz goes, was toke weed.
 Maybe he’d be still alive today?
 Truth be known, besides pot, we did other things to escape reality with.
 For one, we discovered the joys and hardships of excessive drinking.
 Subjecting our bodies to whatever harm it caused.
 Did just about every drug we could find.
 Didn’t matter what it was.
 Both Tyner and I stayed away from needles during our time hanging out together.
-That would come later to the both of us.
-Not a part of my life that I am proud about.
+That would come later to both of us.
+Not a part of my life that I am proud of.
 In 1986 I shot cocaine for a brief time.
 Mostly in my right arm.
 Steve got into heroin, so I was told.
 Stories that more than one person told me.
 Again, I never did needles with Tyner.
 A good thing.
 We could get hardcore together.
 The little devils inside us both loved to play.

 I tried slowing down the drugs and drinking I was doing.
 The pot was never the problem.
 Now a newly married man.
 The best thing about tying the knot so young was that it triggered my maturing process.
 And what a slow ride to the top that one was.